Start Here

 Results vary based on market, relationship quality, and consistency.
 The agents who win are the ones who never stop.

-Chapter 3 Action Items
+Module 1 Action Items

 Always confirm current rules in your licensed state(s).